adamchel/stitch-js-sdk/stitch_sdks.rst

       /**
        * (OPTIONAL)
        *
-       * Specifies a listener whose onAuthEvent method should be invoked
+       * Registers a listener whose onAuthEvent method should be invoked
        * whenever an authentication event occurs on this client.
 An
        * authentication event is defined as one of the following:
        *     - a user is logged in
        *     - a user is logged out
        *     - a user is linked to another identity
-       *     - the listener is registered
+       *     - a listener is registered
        */
       addAuthListener(listener: StitchAuthListener): void